/ liNGk bild•iNG / verb.

 That’s the short, nitty-gritty explanation.
 Now let's take a deeper look.

-Link building is the process of securing a link on an independent website back to your own site (or a client's).
+Link building is the process of securing a link on an independent website back to your own site (or a client's site).

 Google search is based around links.
 The more links you have from relevant and authoritative websites, the better your website will perform in search for relevant queries.
 Links also drive referral traffic and help develop relationships.

-SEOs use customized strategy with diverse tactics designed to convince another website it is in their — or their audience's — best interest to link to a page on your site.
+The best SEO companies use customized strategies with diverse tactics designed to convince another website it is in their — or their audience's — best interest to link to a page on your site.

-Link building gained popularity with the rise of Google in 1998, and is still vital today in 2017.
+Link building gained popularity with the rise of Google in 1998, and is still vital today.